Take a Tour of the Raw & Well Calculator

 Step 2: Your Calibrated Daily Targets

 Your dog’s profile is translated into a consistent reference frame (energy-based targets and life-stage context).
-Instead of guessing percentages, you can compare a recipe against the same unit system used in NRC 2006 tables.
+Instead of guessing percentages, you can compare a recipe against the same unit system used in what NRC 2006 recommends.

 The Raw & Well workflow: We translate nutrient tables into clear, actionable targets and show what changed when you edit a recipe.